swissmilo/message_to_email/README.md

 # iMessage to Email Sync CLI

-A TypeScript CLI tool that extracts iMessage conversations and prepares them for email delivery using the ReagentX/imessage-exporter library.
+A TypeScript CLI tool that extracts iMessage conversations using the ReagentX/imessage-exporter library and prepares them for email delivery.
+All processing happens locally on your Mac - no data is sent to external servers, and messages are only forwarded to email addresses you configure through your own Gmail account.

 ## Prerequisites